virtualagc/virtualagc/Tools/disassemblerAGC/README.md

 The --min option is available to help guard against the danger of making patterns which are so short that they have *many* matches, most of which would be wrong.
 For example, if you had a pattern that consisted only of (say) a single TC, it would match any TC in the rope module being reconstructed.
 By default, all specifications must be at least 8 words long &mdash; i.e., by default, --min=8.
 But you can imagine circumstances where you might want to make it smaller for a few special symbols, or longer.

 In order to meet the minimum-length requirement, specifyAGC.py will attempt to combine the scopes for successive symbols until the combined scope is greater than the required minimum.
 However, there are always going to be very short scopes which simply cannot be combined, in which case specifyAGC.py simply rejects them without creating specifications for.
 In either case, though, comments are added to the specifications file at the points where these compromises occur, to explain what has happened.

+**Note:** Sometimes the situation arises in which unlabeled code immediately follows data in rope memory, thus leaving no way that's obvious (to specifyAGC.py) to reach that code.
+In this case, specifyAGC.py automatically creates a label for it that wasn't present in the original source code.
+Such a label has the form "R*BB*,*AAAA*", where *BB*,*AAAA* is the address at which the originally-unlabeled code starts.
+For example, the label `R12,3456` might be created at address 12,3456.

 The following sample specifications files are in the source tree: